J-Cook-jr/Crypto-Currency-Tracker/README.md

 I imported `RootReducer` and passed it as the first argument to the `createStore()` function.

-Last, I connected to  the store to `localhost`.
+Last, I connected the store to `localhost`.

 ## Adding the Provider